-Vackov, surrounded by Žižkov Freight Railway Station on one side and Židovské pece Park on the other, is a unique area in the context of the entire city of Prague.
-Here, the run-down inner periphery of the city will be transformed into a compete residential quarter with a public space in several stages.
-Vackov borders Židovské pece Park in the north, Malešická street in the south, and the brownfiled of Žižkov Freight Railway Station is situated behind this street.
-In the east, Vackov is connected with the existing villa and apartment building quarter.
+Vackov, surrounded by Žižkov Freight Railway Station on one side and Židovské Pece Park on the other, is a unique area in the context of the city of Prague.
+Here, the run-down inner periphery of the city will be transformed into new residential quarter with public spaces, which will be developed in several stages.
+Vackov borders Židovské Pece Park in the north, Malešická Street in the south, and the brownfield of Žižkov Freight Railway Station.
+In the east, Vackov is connected with an existing area of villa’s and apartment buildings.

-In these conditions, we have designed a new architectural and urban structure dividing Vackov into various neighbourhoods and creating passages between local areas and buildings.
-Our master plan used to build a new Vackov quarter determines the structure of the public space and the nature of respective localities.
-Zones B and D in the north-east are connected to the original villa quarter in the east.
+In this situation, we designed a new architectural and urban plan, which divides Vackov into diverse neighborhoods and creates a transition between local scales and intensity of development.
+Our master plan, according to which the new Vackov is created, specifies the structure of the public space and the character of the individual localities.
+Zones B and D in the northeastern part connect to the original residential area in the east.

-Construction of the zone A is in progress at present: it is connected to the Žižkov Railway Station where a new residential district with long awaited amenities will be built in future.
-Zone A consists of three residential units and a square, the imaginary centre of Vackov: basic amenities and dynamic public space will be present at Vackov as well ensuring its independence from still uncertain development of the freight railway station.
-Zone A1 - the westernmost part of Vackov - consists of five buildings including amenities on the main floor built on the common platform of underground parking connected to the Street of Olga Havlová.
+Zone A consists of three residential units and a square, Vackov's imaginary center of gravity: basic civic amenities and vital public space will also be present in Vackov - Vackov will thus gain independence from the hitherto uncertain development of the freight station.
+Zone A1 - the westernmost part of Vacov - consists of five residential buildings with civic amenities on the ground floor, built on a common platform of underground parking, connected to Olga Havel Street.

-The buildings of zone A1 are not arranged in a single street mass but recede from the street line in a typical (a) symmetry.
-Most of apartments feature spacious balconies or loggias, on the ground floor, apartments are connected to terraces and gardens with edges articulating the street line unconventionally.
-In Vackov, we have created an impressive unit with a unified concept and different architectural approaches in respective areas shaped by semi-private and public spaces for quality life in wider area of Prague’s centre.
+The buildings of zone A1 do not form a uniform street mass, but recede from the street line in characteristic (a) symmetry.
+Most apartments are equipped with spacious balconies or loggias, the ground floor apartments are connected by terraces and gardens, the edges of which unconventional articulate the street line.
+At Vackov, we have created an impressive whole with a unified concept and different architectural approaches in the individual neighborhoods, which forms a semi-private and public space for a quality life in the wider center of Prague.